 LDE’s thoughts are with Ben and all his family and friends.

-Letter to the Nursing and Midwifery Council
+Reply from the Nursing and Midwifery Council

 Because of public concern about the case, the NMC has published the decision that explains why Maxwell Nyamukapa was found fit to practise.
 You can read the decision here.
 Please be aware that decision contains descriptions of violence towards people with learning disabilities.